giamba95/SaplingSimilarity/README.md

 - sapling_similarity

 # Computational time
-To test our code we used a computer with the following specifics:
+To test our code we used a computer with the following specifications:
 - RAM: 32 GiB
 - processor: Intel® Core™ i7-10700 CPU @ 2.90GHz × 16